Catholic International University

 Advanced Placement (AP)

-Following the recommendation of the American Council on Education (ACE), credit will be awarded for Advanced Placement (AP) scores of 3 or above on any Advanced Placement Exam that aligns with general education requirements.
+Following the recommendation of the American Council on Education (ACE), credit will be awarded for Advanced Placement (AP) scores of 3 or above on any Advanced Placement Exam that aligns with program requirements.
 A score of 3 or above on any AP exam constitutes 3 academic credits to fulfill program requirements.
 College Board number: 9188

 DANTES Subject Standardized Tests (DSST)